Diplobune: Dentition

 The dental formula of Diplobune and other anoplotheriids is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 Anoplotheriids have selenodont (crescent-shaped ridge form) or bunoselenodont (bunodont and selenodont) premolars (P/p) and molars (M/m) made for leaf-browsing diets.
 The canines (C/c) of the Anoplotheriidae are overall undifferentiated from the incisors (I/i).
 The lower premolars of the family are piercing and elongated.
 The upper molars are bunoselenodont in form while the lower molars have selenodont labial cuspids and bunodont (or rounded) lingual cuspids.
-The subfamily Anoplotheriinae differs from the Dacrytheriinae by the molariform premolars with crescent-shaped paraconules and the lower molars that lack a third cusp between the metaconid and entoconid.
+The subfamily Anoplotheriinae differs from the Dacrytheriinae by the lack of both molariform upper premolars with crescent-shaped paraconules and the lower molars with a third cusp between the metaconid and entoconid.

 Diplobune is very similar in dentition to the similarly derived Anoplotherium but differs primarily by the generally smaller sizes and its two front tubercles (crowns) of its lower molars being welded together in a "bicuspid" (or two-pointed) pillarlike shape.
 Diplobune is also specifically diagnosed by many specific dental traits, making its diagnoses more focused on dental traits compared to Anoplotherium.
 Its upper incisors are separated by short diastemata.
 Its I^{1} is large, procumbent, and curved while the I^{2} and I^{3} are smaller and vertically within the premaxilla.
 In terms of lower incisors, the I_{1} and I_{2} are round in shape and procumbent while the I_{3} has a somewhat triangular shape, all of which are vertically within the maxilla.
 The canine (C) is undifferentiated from the incisors, typical of the Anoplotheriinae, and it is compressed and linear (or ridged).
 The P^{1} is canine-like while the P^{2} and P^{3} are relatively elongated and each have a posterolingual heel.
 The P^{4} is somewhat triangular in shape with a labially prominent parastyle cusp.
 The P_{4} is small in size.
 The upper molars are bunoselenodont, have five cusps (meaning that the molar is "pentacuspidate") and have prominent cusp arrangements, consistent with the Anoplotheriidae.
 The lower molars contain a fusion of the paraconid cusp with the metaconid cusp, giving rise to a mesiodistal cusp that is divided in two.